lkfink/pupilTutorial/README.md

-# Tutorial to accompany Fink et al. (2022)
+# Tutorial to accompany Fink et al. (2023)
 This repository contains code and toy data associated with the paper:

-Fink, L., Simola, J., Tavano, A., Lange, E. B., Wallot, S., & Laeng, B. (2021).
+Fink, L., Simola, J., Tavano, A., Lange, E. B., Wallot, S., & Laeng, B. (2023, in review).
 From pre-processing to advanced dynamic modeling of pupil data. https://doi.org/10.31234/osf.io/wqvue

+Please note that for users who do not have MATLAB, all code can be viewed in the .html file of this repository.
+Alternatively, users can run all MATLAB code on a virtual machine in a public Code Ocean capsule, available here:

 ## Contents